Early childhood plays a critical role in later school success.

 Language development and parent language quality are key early predictors of K-readiness.

 A longitudinal study (Pediatrics, 2018) by Overdeck Family Foundation grantee LENA found a strong correlation between parental and child conversational turns at ages one through three with language and IQ at ages nine through 13.
-Additionally, research from grantee partner I-LABS has found that child language accelerates faster for the treatment group with higher parent language quality than for a control group.
+Additionally, research from grantee partner I-LABS has found that child language development accelerates faster when parents interact and engage more with their young children.

 Trusted messengers are key to building demand in communities and positively related to the likelihood of program adoption.

-Grantees LENA Start and I-LABS both use technology-informed coaching to improve parent and child language interactions.
+Centering Healthcare Institute’s coaching method, which takes place through group-based prenatal and pediatric healthcare visits, has resulted in impressive results: Families who participate in CenteringPregnancy show a 33 percent to 47 percent decreased risk of preterm birth, better attendance for prenatal and postpartum visits, and greater readiness for birth and infant care than those in traditional care.
+And grantees such as LENA and I-LABS both use technology-informed coaching to improve parent and child language interactions.
 Early evidence from these interventions suggests that the coaching is effective at improving both short and long-term child language outcomes.

-Promising results for preschoolers by keeping families at the center.
+Ensuring preschoolers thrive by keeping families at the center.

 Centering Healthcare Institute